Technology Development and Translational Research

 - A Next-Generation Imaging Technology for Human Tissue Atlases.
 Pehr Harbury, PhD, Biochemistry; Tushar Desai, MD, Internal Medicine

 - Developing FFPE-Optimized CODEX to Reveal the Cutaneous T Cell Lymphoma Tumor Microenvironment in Response to Immunotherapy.
-Garry Nolan, PhD, Microbiology and Immunology; Youn Kim, MD, Dermatology
+Garry Nolan, PhD, Microbiology & Immunology; Youn Kim, MD, Dermatology

 - Optical Tools to Assess Neuronal Function in Human Stem Cell-Based Disease Models.
 Marius Wernig, MD, PhD, Pathology (Stem Cell Institute); Alice Ting, PhD, Genetics, Biology